Loaded Egg Muffins

 This post may contain affiliate links.
 Read my disclosure policy.

-These easy, loaded egg muffins can be filled with any combination of veggies, cheese and meats.
-Perfect to make ahead for the week.
+Fill these easy loaded egg muffins with any combination of veggies, cheese, and meats.
+Perfect breakfast to make ahead for the week.

 Loaded Egg Muffins

-These egg muffins are made with eggs, bacon, spinach, cheese and veggies then baked in a muffin tin.
-I used some of my favorite omelet ingredients but you can switch it up and use whatever you like or have in your fridge.
+These healthy Loaded Egg Muffins are made with eggs, bacon, spinach, cheese, and veggies and then baked in a muffin tin.
+I used some of my favorite omelet ingredients, but you can switch it up and use whatever you like or have in your fridge.
+More of my favorite egg muffin recipes are these Broccoli and Cheese Egg Muffins, Egg White Muffins, and Hash Brown Egg White Nests.

 To prevent egg muffins from sticking to the tin, follow these steps: